Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Bundles the order data and does some basic order data validation.
 Also calculates the order hash.

-We do not allow the token bought to equal the token sold.
+We do not allow the token bought to be equal to the token sold.

 The operator can choose any fee lower or equal than the maxFeeBips specified by the user.